pnp/blog/content/post/cli-for-microsoft-365-v3-13.md

 ### Retrieve apps installed in a SharePoint site
 A part of governance of every Microsoft 365 tenant is keeping track of which applications are installed where in the tenant.
-Since Microsoft 365 doesn\'t provide this information readily for you, it\'s a common scenario for automation scripts to scan all sites in the tenant and retrieve this information periodically.
+Since Microsoft 365 doesn't provide this information readily for you, it's a common scenario for automation scripts to scan all sites in the tenant and retrieve this information periodically.